+Finally, the client should avoid constructing reference identifiers using wildcards.
+However, if the presented identifiers include wildcards and the TOE supports wildcard, the client must follow the best practices regarding matching; these best practices are captured in the evaluation activity.
+The exception being, the use of wildcards is not supported when using IP address as the reference identifier

 FCS_TLSC_EXT.1.3 When establishing a trusted channel, by default the TSF shall not establish a trusted channel if the server certificate is invalid.
 The TSF shall also [selection:

 Not implement any administrator override mechanism